thriveweb/cordner/content/careers/2019-11-06-we-currently-have-no-positions-available.md

 Key attributes include the willingness to seek solutions (rather than impose limitations), possess and demonstrate client empathy, have some technical knowledge / capabilities and a strong appetite for continual learning.

+To apply, please send your resume to info@cordner.com.au.

 Salary commensurate with experience.